-(1) The Board voted to grant relief by upgrading the applicant's characterization of service to Honorable because it was a one-time DUI offense, and the applicant is remorseful and wants to become a role model for the applicant's children.
-Thus, the prior characterization is no longer appropriate.

-(2) The Board voted to change the reason for discharge to Misconduct (Minor Infractions) under the same rationale, thus the reason for discharge is no longer appropriate.
-The SPD code associated with the new reason for discharge is JKN.

-(3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.
+- (1) The Board voted to change the applicant's characterization of service to Honorable because the applicant's PTSD due to MST mitigated the applicant's misconduct of Alcohol Rehabilitation Failure and DUI.
+Thus, the prior characterization is no longer appropriate. - (2) The Board voted to change the reason for discharge to Misconduct (Minor Infractions) under the same rationale, therefore the reason for discharge is no longer appropriate.
+The SPD code associated with the new reason for discharge is JKN. - (3) The RE code will not change due to the applicant's BH diagnoses warranting consideration prior to reentry of military service.